 Pets are a big part of families nowadays, whether a family of two (you and your pet) or a larger one with kids.
 More and more families are factoring in their pets while planning their vacations.
 This also means added logistics, like looking for pet-friendly accommodations.

-Obviously, there is a big difference between hotels that just allow your pets to stay there and hotels that make the place more accessible to your pet.
+There is a big difference between hotels that allow pets to stay and hotels that make the place more accessible to pets.
+The latter provides amenities for your pet to make the stay more enjoyable for everyone.

 Questions to Consider